ravveni/pasteldays/README.md

 # RavenDays
 A de-noised, low-contrast version of the NeoDays tileset for Cataclysm: Dark Days Ahead.
-In the process of being re-colored to the palette, [Duel](https://lospec.com/palette-list/duel).
+In the process of being re-coloured to the palette, [Duel](https://lospec.com/palette-list/duel).

 Being kept up-to-date with any additions to the OG NeoDays tileset, and added to when fallbacks are found.